Whalepool/Bitcoin-Volume-Validator/readme.md

 ```

 ### Theory
-The idea is to watch 2 things, the order book best bid/offer and the raw trade feed, then look for trades which occur inbetween the bid/ask.
+The idea is to watch 2 things:
+ - The order book best bid/offer
+ - The raw trade feed
+Then look for trades which occur inbetween the bid/ask.
+This would indicate a trade took place which no one else was able to execute because the trade never appeared on the order book for  anyone to be able to see, to then take.

 | Exchange        | Volume executed between the spread (\_o\_) ? | Notes  |
 | ------------- |:-------------:|:----- |
 | Binance | YES | Approx 30% of volume executes between the spread |